-The Vernon Henley Media Award is presented to an organization or person, either sighted or blind, who has made a positive difference in the media - whether in radio, TV, magazines, newspapers or electronic media - that may change public attitudes to recognize the capabilities of people who are blind, rather than focusing on outdated stereotypes and misconceptions.
+The Vernon Henley Media Award is presented to an organization, company, or person, either sighted or blind, who has made a positive difference in the press -- whether in radio, TV, magazines, newspapers or electronic media -- that may change public attitudes to recognize the capabilities of people who are blind, rather than focusing on outdated stereotypes and misconceptions.
 Programs and/or articles written and produced specifically for a visually impaired audience, as well as those intended for the general public, are eligible.
 Multiple articles or programs submitted by one author or organization will be judged as separate entries.
 Submissions such as books or recurring columns or blogs from the same person must include a letter of nomination, a synopsis, and no more than three sample chapters/columns/blogs.
 Incomplete submissions will not be accepted.

-1. Two issues of the affiliate's publication from the previous calendar year sent electronically and in hard copy in the format which the affiliate recognizes as the format which best represents its readership.
+1. Two issues of the affiliate's publication from the calendar year 2011, sent electronically and in hard copy in the format which the affiliate recognizes as the format which best represents its readership.

 2. Answers to the following questions: A. How many members are in your affiliate?
 B. How often is your publication published per year?
 C. In what formats is your publication produced?

 The BOP will take the submitted information into consideration as well as the following:

 1. The number of contributing writers in a single issue;